zastavnitskiy/remote-crud/README.md

 ![Preview](https://github.com/zastavnitskiy/remote-crud/raw/master/preview.png "Remote app preview")

+## Running the project

+To run the project locally, you will need a modern build of nodejs and yarn package manager.

+1. cd into project directory
+2. Install dependencies: `yarn`
+3. Start development server: `yarn start` (visit http://localhost:3000)
+4. [Optional] Run tests `yarn test`

+This project is automatically deployed to netlify when changes are pushed in to master branch.

-# Architecture & File structure overview
+## Architecture & File structure overview

 Main entry point is `./src/index.ts` file.
 The app is implemented as a Single Page Application and users react-router for client-side routing.

-## File structure
+### File structure

 `./api` directory contains a mock of backend API client.
 For simplicity, it doesn't implement any persistence; however, it's asynchronous API is designed to allow for that